MindProber is committed to international compliance with data protection laws, regulation, and rules.

 3. Privacy by Design and Default

 MindProber implements technical and organizational measures at the earliest stages of the design processing operations and IT development, in such a way that safeguards privacy and data protection principles from the start (‘data protection by design’).
 By default, MindProber ensures that personal data is processed with the highest privacy protection (for example only the data necessary should be processed, short storage period, limited accessibility) so that by default personal data is not made accessible to an indefinite number of persons (‘data protection by default’).

-4. Principles for processing Personal Data
+5. Principles for processing Personal Data

-- Lawfulness, Fairness and Transparency – personal data is processed in a legal, fair, and transparent manner.
+Lawfulness, Fairness, and Transparency – personal data is processed in a legal, fair, and transparent manner.
 The way in which personal data is processed must be clear and easily understood.
 Therefore, all data subjects must be aware that their (personal) data is collected, the reason for that collection and how it is used.
 Data subjects must also freely and explicitly consent to have their data collected and processed.
 Moreover, data subjects must be aware of their rights, such as requesting access to their information and changing or deleting it.

 Limitation of use and conservation – the data are collected for specific, explicit, and legitimate purposes and will not be further processed in a manner incompatible with those purposes.

 Data minimization – the personal data collected and processed must be adequate, relevant, and not too extensive in relation to the purpose.
 Never should more personal data be collected and processed than strictly necessary, and the collection must be closely linked to a clearly defined objective.
 When designing a data collection and processing pipeline, researchers should be able to justify the reason why each piece of data was collected.
 In case more data than necessary was received, this should be filtered and deleted.

-- Accuracy – the data is accurate and, whenever necessary, updated.
+Accuracy – the data is accurate and, whenever necessary, updated.

-- Storage Limitation – data will not be kept for longer than necessary for this purpose.
+Storage Limitation – data will not be kept for longer than necessary for this purpose.

-- Integrity and confidentiality – the data is treated in a manner that ensures proper security, including protection against unauthorized or illegal processing and against accidental loss, destruction, or damage, using technical and organizational measures.
+Integrity and confidentiality – the data is treated in a manner that ensures proper security, including protection against unauthorized or illegal processing and against accidental loss, destruction, or damage, using technical and organizational measures.

-- Restrictions on transfers – MindProber does not transfer personal data to any third party.
+Restrictions on transfers – MindProber does not transfer personal data to any third party.
 All data transferred to third parties is in the form of aggregated statistical information.

-5. Rights of Data Subjects
+6. Rights of Subjects’ Data

 MindProber reserves the right to exercise its rights related to the collection and processing of personal data in accordance with the law in force, namely: